miklcct/configuration-files/README.md

 These files are designed to be as portable as possible, which I am currently using on Debian, Ubuntu and Windows machines.

+`install.sh` is a helper script to list and copy the available files.
+If run with the option `-a`, it will copy all available files automatically.

 ## CMD
 ### `autoexec.cmd`
 This provides a customized prompt with colours similar to the Bash prompt shown